The Flying Mule Homepage

 Hobby Master Airliner Series

-The Hobby Master "1:200 Airliner Series" presents detailed, ready-made diecast models of civilian aircraft.
+The Hobby Master "1:200 Airliner Series" range presents detailed, ready-made diecast models of civilian aircraft.

 Hobby Master "1:200 Airliner Series" diecast airplanes feature: